IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 ![](/assets/images/2021-01-25-dirichlet-process/data-histogram-1.svg)

-It can be seen that there is a handful of galaxies moving relatively slowly and relatively fast compared to the majority somewhere in the middle around twenty thousand kilometers per second.
+It can be seen that there is a handful of galaxies moving relatively slowly and relatively fast compared to the majority located somewhere in the middle around twenty thousand kilometers per second.
 For completeness, kernel density estimation results in the following plot: